How Much to Fit a Shower in the UK?

-If you are considering a walk-in shower solution, you should ensure that you have enough depth so that no water escapes out of the showering area.
+If you are considering a walk-in shower solution, you need to ensure that you have enough depth so that no water escapes out of the showering area.

-Where you live will also determine the final cost, as plumbers tend to charge more in London and the surrounding areas.
+Where you live will also determine the final cost, as plumbers and electricians tend to charge more in London (and the surrounding areas).

-To help you get an idea of shower installation prices, take a look at the below table:
+To help you get an idea of shower installation costs, take a look at the below table:

 Shower Type Total Cost